 Public phones are not available locally.
 You are on vacation.
 Turn the phone off and enjoy what you have been missing…

 YES!
-After years of fighting government regulation, we began installation of state-of-the-art snowmaking equipment in the Fall of 2015.
 The snow guns were officially put into service on December 16, 2015.
-The project came at significant monetary cost, but is both environmentally friendly and economically needed for our community.
-From this time forward, our intentions are to have enough snow on the ground to start EVERY season on the Friday following your Thanksgiving, and create a new tradition for your family.
+Our intentions are to have enough snow on the ground to start EVERY season on the Friday following Thanksgiving weather permitting.